 - 6 members elected by the Scottish Council (any member of Scouts Scotland over 18 years of age)

-- 2 appointed members external to Scouts Scotland
+- 2 appointed from within or outside membership of Scouts Scotland

-- 2 members co-opted from the National Youth Advisory Group
+- 2 members nominated by the National Youth Advisory Group

 - Chief Commissioner of Scotland